How long have you been in the mortgage business and what inspired you to get into it?

 I've been actively involved in the mortgage industry since 1996 and have the experience and knowledge with a variety of loan programs such as FHA, VA, TaxSmart, Chicago Public Schools Teacher and first time home buyers.
-I am also a 203k rehab loan specialist and enjoy educating other loan officers, Realtors and clients about this truly amazing and timely loan product and how it can turn an ordinary house into a dream home.
-Purchasing a home is an exciting time in a person's life and educating the borrower and Realtor is critical to the success of purchasing a home.
-Even though it can be a stressful and long process, it is my goal to make the home loan process as painless as possible so that my clients are armed with the right information and we can get to the closing table a quickly and efficiently as possible.
+I am also a Renovation Loan specialist and enjoy educating other loan officers, Realtors and clients about these truly amazing and timely loan programs and how it can turn an ordinary house into a dream home.
+Purchasing a home is an exciting time in a person's life and educating a borrower and Realtors is critical to the success of purchasing a home.
+Even though it can be a stressful and long process, it is my goal to make the home loan process as painless as possible so that my clients are armed with the right information and we can get to the closing table as quickly and efficiently as possible.

 Tell us about a mortgage product that consumers may not be aware of?

-Many borrowers that I have worked with are not familiar with the 203k rehab loan.
-This is a great loan program for home additions, estate sales, outdated properties, or foreclosed properties that need major or minor repairs.
-You can use this product on a purchase or a refinance and it allows for rehab work to be included in the loan.
-There are two types of 203k loans - A Full or Streamline.
-A Full 203k requires a minimum of $5,000 worth of work and an FHA certified consultant must manage the project along with a General Contractor.
+Many borrowers that I have worked with are not familiar with a home renovation loan.
+These are great programs for home additions, estate sales, outdated properties, or foreclosed properties that need major or minor repairs.
+You can use these rehab products on a purchase or a refinance and it allows for rehab work to be included in the loan.
+There is a conventional loan product and a government insured product.
+Both are renovation loans with slight variations in guidelines and borrower qualifications.
+Typically there is an FHA certified consultant that oversees the repairs along with the General Contractor who completes the work.
 All work must start within 30 days of closing and be completed within six months.
-The property must be the primary residence/owner occupied.
-A complete rehab of the property can be done as long as the entire foundation system remains in place.
+A complete rehab of the property can be done as long as the entire foundation systems remains in place.
 It can also be used to convert or de-convert multi-unit dwellings.
-A Streamline 203k must meet many of the same requirements, but no structural work to the property can be completed, such as moving of staircases or load barring walls.
-For more information about how a 203k rehab loan works and requirements to qualify for, please contact me directly to discuss.
+I can also secure renovation funds for one unit investment properties.

 What are the top 3 misconceptions people have about the home loan process?